Stars return to inauguration, with J.Lo, Gaga set to perform

 The A-list is back.
 How A-list?
 Try Lady Gaga and J. Lo.

-Inauguration officials announced on Thursday that the glittery duo would appear in person on Jan.
-20, with Gaga singing the national anthem as Joe Biden and Kamala Harris are sworn in on the West Front of the U.S. Capitol, and Jennifer Lopez giving a musical performance.
+Inauguration officials have announced that the glittery duo will appear in person on Jan.
+20, with Gaga singing the national anthem as Joe Biden and Kamala Harris are sworn in on the West Front of the U.S. Capitol and Jennifer Lopez giving a musical performance.

+Foo Fighters, John Legend and Bruce Springsteen will offer remote performances, and Eva Longoria and Kerry Washington will introduce segments of the event.

-The announcement comes a day after word that Tom Hanks will host a 90-minute primetime TV special celebrating Biden’s inauguration.
+Later that day, Tom Hanks will host a 90-minute primetime TV special celebrating Biden’s inauguration.
 Other performers include Justin Timberlake, Jon Bon Jovi, Demi Lovato and Ant Clemons.

 Despite a raging pandemic that is forcing most inaugural events online, it was a sign that Hollywood was back and eager to embrace the new president-elect four years after many big names stayed away from the inauguration of President Donald Trump, hugely unpopular in Hollywood.